felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

    the core while respecting the [Important Rules](#important-rules) outlined below.
 They can rearrange any part of the core as needed.
 1. (Optional) The Banana Bag is passed to the player on the left, who repeats the steps above.
-1. Play continues clockwise until the Banana Bag is empty, at which time all players can claim victory!
+1. Play continues until the Banana Bag is empty, at which time all players can claim victory!

 ## Important Rules